shortbread-tiles/shortbread-docs/README.md

-# Geofabrik Basic Vector Tiles
+# Geofabrik Basic Vector Tiles - Specification

 The Geofabrik "Basic" vector tile schema is intended to be a basic, lean, general-purpose vector tile schema for OpenStreetMap data.